 Create a Vision Board for Daily Motivation

-Take those answers to your goals questions and find visual representation for each one.
+Take those answers to your goals questions and find a visual representation for each one.
 Most people use old magazine pictures and paste them on a piece of poster board.
 Go digital and use online photos to paste into a Word document.
 Take notice of photos that catch your eye, even if it doesn’t specifically answer a goal question.
 There’s something that attracted your subconscious to the photo so it’s worth posting on your vision board.

 Post your vision board prominently in your office or as your computer wallpaper so you can see it every day.
 And remember that action is mandatory in order to reach those goals.

-To know what action to take, you can break your goals into smaller pieces and into a step by step process.
+To know what action to take, you can break your goals into smaller pieces and into a step-by-step process.
 After that, schedule it in a planner and calendar and stick to it, working on your goals little by little each day.

 Tumblr and Instagram for inspiration

 Although their content is more about academic education, their content helped me stay on track towards my goals.
-I like the pictures they post of their study areas, like a beautiful scenery, a desk with nice stationery supplies, and how they use their planners.
+I like the pictures they post of their study areas, like beautiful scenery, a desk with nice stationery supplies, and how they use their planners.

 The planners they used were sometimes called bullet journals.
 And they would share tips on how to study, stay motivated, and resources related to their interests (like botany).